rnag/dataclass-wizard/README.rst

-Dataclass Wizard offers simple, elegant, *wizarding* tools for interacting with Python's ``dataclasses``.
+**Dataclass Wizard** offers simple, elegant, *wizarding* 🪄 tools for interacting with Python's ``dataclasses``.

-    It excels at lightning-fast de/serialization, converting dataclass instances to/from JSON effortlessly -- perfect for *nested dataclass* models!
+    It excels at ⚡️ lightning-fast de/serialization, effortlessly converting dataclass instances to/from JSON -- perfect for *nested dataclass* models!

 -------------------